Paternal family names on my father’s mother’s side include Bobo, Demings, Craig, Johnson, Chase, and Milbourn, Doman, and Jeffers.

 The Redd record begins in the early 1800s post-colonial Virginia in the heart of the Shenandoah valley with both enslaved and free families of color in records from Roanoke and Staunton.

 The earliest of the Morris family was enslaved to the prominent Baldwin family of Virginia and later played a key role in Reconstruction politics in Virginia.
-The Black family records begin with an court case in the late 1850s.
-Incredibly, the Blacks were emancipated by their enslavers in a will that turned into a hotly contested yearlong court battle.
+The Black family records begin with a court case in the late 1850s.
+Incredibly, most of the Blacks were emancipated by their enslavers in a will that turned into a hotly contested year-long court battle.